-Bristol-Myers Squibb: At the Forefront of Immuno-Oncology Science & Innovation
+Bristol-Myers Squibb & Immuno-Oncology: Advancing Oncology Research

 At Bristol-Myers Squibb, patients are at the center of everything we do.
-Our vision for the future of cancer care is focused on researching and developing transformational Immuno-Oncology (I-O) medicines that will raise survival expectations in hard-to-treat cancers and will change the way patients live with cancer.
+Our vision for the future of cancer care is focused on researching and developing transformational ImmunoOncology (I-O) medicines that will raise survival expectations in hard-to-treat cancers and will change the way patients live with cancer.

-We are leading the scientific understanding of I-O through our extensive portfolio of investigational and approved agents - including the first combination of two I-O agents in metastatic melanoma - and our differentiated clinical development program, which is studying broad patient populations across more than 20 types of cancers with 11 clinical-stage molecules designed to target different immune system pathways.
+We are leading the scientific understanding of I-O through our extensive portfolio of investigational and approved agents, including the first combination of two I-O agents in metastatic melanoma, and our differentiated clinical development program, which is studying broad patient populations across more than 20 types of cancers with 11 clinical-stage molecules designed to target different immune system pathways.
 Our deep expertise and innovative clinical trial designs uniquely position us to advance the science of combinations across multiple tumors and potentially deliver the next wave of I-O combination regimens with a sense of urgency.
 We also continue to pioneer research that will help facilitate a deeper understanding of the role of immune biomarkers and inform which patients will benefit most from I-O therapies.